PaulWieland/esphome-davis-vantage-rx/README.md

 2. Comment out the corresponding `- interval:` action block inside the `interval:` component.
 *(Be careful not to delete the core `- interval: 30ms` radio tuning loop at the very bottom!)*

-### Regional Frequencies (NA vs ROW) and Metric Support
+### Regionalization

-Both North American (NA) and ROW (European/International (EU/UK/AU)) frequencies are supported, as well as metric unit conversions.
+Both North American (NA) and ROW (European/International (EU/UK/AU)) frequencies are supported, as well as imperial or metric units.

 * **NA (North America) Frequencies:** Transmits over 51 channels across the 902-928 MHz spectrum.
 The receiver employs a fast-hopping "coast and hunt" algorithm to track the station.
 * **ROW (EU/UK/AU) Frequencies:** Transmits over 5 channels around 868.3 MHz.
 For these regions, disable hopping and use a wide 812kHz filter bandwidth to capture all 5 channels.